A number of labs are available, none of which are designated for any particular class or year-group:

 Do I need my own personal computer

 Under normal circumstances we usually advise that students do not need their own computer.
-However, the ongoing global pandemic has changed the situation significantly.
+However, as we are still in the wake of a global pandemic, this has changed the situation significantly.
 The School provides all the compute facilities required for completing our degree programmes, but it is important that students can access those services and have the ability to work locally on their own computer should the need arise.